With 'Get Well Soon' placards, Cong workers protest outside Sibal's house | Politics

 Sibal, a member of the 'Group of 23' which last year had written to Congress President Sonia Gandhi, said at a press conference that the grouping is ''not a Jee Huzur 23'' and will continue to put forth the views and will continue to repeat the demands.

-Carrying 'Get Well Soon' placards and raising slogans against Sibal, Delhi Pradesh Congress Committee (DPCC) workers protested outside his house, saying they were ''hurt'' by his remarks.
+Carrying 'Get Well Soon Kapil Sibal' placards and raising slogans against Sibal, Delhi Pradesh Congress Committee (DPCC) workers protested outside his Jor Bagh residence, saying they were ''hurt'' by his remarks.

 ''The workers went there on their own accord as they felt hurt by Sibal's remarks.
 They just expressed their disappointment over the remarks,'' a senior DPCC functionary said on condition of anonymity.